Information and Training presentation.

-Statistical Process Control• The objectives and benefits of SPC
+Statistical Process Control.• The objectives and benefits of SPC

 • Introduction to statistics underlying SPC

-• Special and common cause variation
+• Special and common cause of variation

-• Variation in processes and causes
+• Variation in processes

 • Calculation of basic statistics including standard deviation

-• The normal distribution
+• The normal and standard distribution and use of normal tables

 • Sampling distribution of the mean

-• Process capability studies – characteristics, specifications, tolerances, sampling plans
+Process Capability Analysis.• Process capability studies – characteristics, specifications, tolerances, sampling plans

 • Process performance metrics